 - 1. A completed Esperanza College application - 2.
-One academic/professional letter of recommendation - 3.
-Official high school or college transcript, GED or HiSET Scores - 4.
-Proof of high school graduation - a.
+Official high school or college transcript, GED, or HiSET Scores - a.
 The final high school transcript must be official, show the date of graduation, and be issued by a school district or private school approved by the Pennsylvania Department of Education or another state's/country's educational authority - b.
-The GED or HiSET scores will be accepted in place of a high school transcript if the official test score report and diploma are issued by the Pennsylvania Department of Education or another state's educational authority
+The GED or HiSET scores will be accepted in place of a high school transcript if the official test score report and diploma are issued by the Pennsylvania Department of Education or another state's educational authority - 3.
+One academic/professional letter of recommendation to the Admissions Office.
+The applicant may be required to provide more information to his or her admissions counselor to help the ASC in making a final recommendation.